MegaMan501/Supplement-Instructions-For-COSC-1436/Activities/Session 03 - Coding Practice/Restaurant Bill/Restaurant Bill.md

     // Display the results

     // Make sure we place the end message on a new line cout << endl;
+    system("PAUSE");

     return 0;
 }
 ```